rsimmons/fastidious-envelope-generator/README.md

 The *linear* shape is pretty self-explanatory: the value transitions towards its target at the given rate (value units per second).
 If you're familiar with the Web Audio API, you'll known that a linear transition is naturally implemented with the `linearRampToValueAtTime()` method.

 The *exponential* shape is a little more interesting.
 For Fastidious, an exponential shape means that the distance between the value and its target decreases at an exponential rate.
 In other words, each second the distance between the value and its target get divided by a constant amount.
 This results in an asymptotic approach where the value never reaches its target.
 This shape tends to sound good for amplitude decay and release phases, giving a natural fade out.
 If the shape of a phase is set to exponential, then each second the distance to target decreases by a factor of `exp(rate)`.
-This is implemented via the Web Audio API method `setTargetAtTime`, (**not** `exponentialRampToValueAtTime`, which has a different purpose).
+This is implemented via the Web Audio API method `setTargetAtTime`, (**not** `exponentialRampToValueAtTime`, which sounds relevant but has a different purpose).

 ## API